go-pdf/fpdf/doc/document.md

 * Charting facility
 * Import PDFs as templates

-gofpdf has no dependencies other than the Go standard library.
+`go-pdf/fpdf` has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.

-gofpdf supports UTF-8 TrueType fonts and "right-to-left" languages.
+`go-pdf/fpdf` supports UTF-8 TrueType fonts and "right-to-left" languages.
 Note that Chinese, Japanese, and Korean characters may not be included in many general purpose fonts.
 For these languages, a specialized font (for example, [NotoSansSC][noto] for simplified Chinese) can be used.